 A mental health professional can discuss the complete list of conditions that qualify.

-How Does a Pet Help Your Mental Health?
+How Does an Emotional Support Animal Help Your Mental Health?

 The therapeutic effects a dog, cat, or other animal can have on their owners have been well studied.
-Many people with anxiety, depression, or other mental health illnesses benefit from getting an emotional support animal.
+While a service animal helps individuals live an independent life with physical disabilities, emotional support animals can help people with a disabling mental illness.
+Many people with anxiety, depression, or other mental health illnesses benefit from the presence of an emotional support animal.

 Dogs, Cats, and Other Pets Help You Get Outside

 One of the ways emotional support animals support their owners’ health and wellbeing is by helping people stay active.
 Caring for a pet keeps you busy and can help you get exercise and fresh air while walking a dog, taking a cat in for a check up, or running to the pet store for some treats.
 The combination of getting out in the world and getting regular exercise can have a big impact on many mental health issues.

 Having an ESA companion can also help people socialize more and create a broader support circle.
 There are many more people with ESAs than you might expect.
 When you discover other people who are helped by having an ESA, it can be much easier to connect with them and to talk about the good things your ESA does for you, too.

 That can create opportunities to help other people living with a disability or to reach out to others who deal with anxiety or depression.
 For many people, being of service to others is a great way to feel part of a larger community and also help themselves feel better.